-50.5803° N, 3.7551° W is a tunnel book made by combining layers of a single photograph of Hay Tor on the moors with the contour lines of the Ordinance Survey map depicting that same site.
-The image is a close up: a rock face, grass, moss and heather.
-These are the details, the elements that linger in ones mind after walking.
-The final page is the only complete copy of the photograph used, but look at the book head on and you can see the image in its entirety, the contour lines burrowing through every page of the book.
+50.5803° N, 3.7551° W is a tunnel book made by combining layers of a single close up photograph of Hay Tor with the contour lines of the Ordinance Survey map depicting that same site.
 These same contour lines are repeated on the cover of the clamshell portfolio box.
-There is an intimacy in art particularly relevant to book art, which lends itself to the expression of personal experience while also inviting active reading.
-The title, 50.5803° N, 3.7551° W, invites this interaction by offering the exact longitude and latitude of the book's location, as though tempting the audience to search for the rock face depicted, a search that in the end is too exacting for success.
+The title, 50.5803° N, 3.7551° W, offers the exact longitude and latitude of the book's location, as though tempting the audience to search for the rock face depicted, a search that in the end is too exacting for success.

 50.5803° N, 3.7551° W was published in 2017 in a limited edition of 5.